MP3 by Paul Brent

 Branding affects Art Licensing in multiple ways and it is important to know how this works.
 Building your brand can be as important as creating your art in order to stand out from the crowd.
 What makes you different than every other artist with a pencil or paintbrush?
 A well-crafted branding strategy can help convey your message while you are busy in your studio - providing you know what you are doing.

 An artist, interior designer and print publisher, he began licensing his art in 1988.
 Bookmarks, bed linens and insulated barware were among his first licensed products.
-Since then he has gone on to work with many, many manufacturers and grown his licensing business to be the 94th largest in the world, according to License!
-Global Magazine's Top 100 Licensor List for 2009 (and 2008 as well).
+Since then he has gone on to work with many, many manufacturers and grown his licensing business to be to be one of the most successful for an individual artist.

 Paul Brent is the most well known coastal artist in the U.S. He has managed to build and evolve his brand to include so much more than beach and sea life and has done so very successfully.
 The Paul Brent Designer brand has been in the marketplace for over 20 years and shows no signs of slowing down.